deco-sites/std/README.md

 If and when breaking changes occur, they will be signaled with a new Major version on the git tags.

 ## VTEX Portal Data Layer Compatibility

+> :warning: The compatibility layer requires structured data from the SEO/SEOPLP/SEOPDP component to be present on every page.

 How to use:
 1. add the AddVTEXPortalData at routes/_app.tsx after <props.Component />.
 Example:
 ```tsx